jvalue/jayvee/rfc/0002-mobility-extension.md

 * Feature Name: mobility-extension
 * Status: `DISCUSSION`

 Disclaimer: This RFC is part of my master-thesis "Archiving open transport data using the JValue tooling ecosystem" supervised by @rhazn.
-This RFC is qualified via multiple iterative revisions.

 # Summary
 This RFC enables a pipeline extracting, validating and loading GTFS-data (part of domain mobility-data) by providing an GTFS-endpoint under consideration of the [GTFS-specification](https://developers.google.com/transit/gtfs/reference).
 For that reason some changes and extensions of Jayvee have to be made.
 The overall goal of this RFC is processing GTFS-data with a minimum of changes/extensions in Jayvee.